Home Blog Meta Ads

 Nothing new there.
 But since iOS 14.5, the pixel alone is no longer enough.

 Apple’s tracking restrictions blocked a significant portion of browser-side events.
 The result: less data, degraded audiences, broken attribution.
+Understanding how Meta Ads attribution models work is essential before interpreting your campaign results after this shift.
 The solution is the Conversions API (CAPI): instead of sending events from the user’s browser, you send them from your server.
-CAPI doesn’t depend on cookies or device settings, recovering between 15 and 30% of the events the pixel alone would miss.
+CAPI doesn’t depend on cookies or device settings, recovering between 20 and 30% of the events the pixel alone would miss.

 In 2026, the correct setup is pixel + CAPI together, with deduplication enabled so the same event isn’t counted twice.